Government accepts ED officer Rajeshwar Singh's VRS; may contest UP polls on BJP ticket

 Singh, who was serving as the joint director of the Enforcement Directorate (ED) in Lucknow so far, tweeted to announce that he was 'hanging up his boots'.

-NEW DELHI: Enforcement Directorate officer Rajeshwar Singh has been granted voluntary retirement from service (VRS) by the Union government.
+NEW DELHi: Enforcement Directorate officer Rajeshwar Singh has been granted voluntary retirement from service by the Union government.

 He is expected to join the BJP and contest the upcoming Assembly polls in Uttar Pradesh.